Mathieu-Villanueva/Test-Hivebrite/README.md

 - CustomAttribute
 - GlobalAttribute

-Global attributes are what defines the signup form.
+`Global attributes` are what defines the signup form.

 - name :
 - required : Determines if a user needs to provide a value for this global attribute
 - active : Determines if a global attribute needs to appears on a user form (profile / signup)
 - custom_attributes : This is the list of custom_attributes linked to this global and that are associated with a user

-Custom attributes can be associated with a User OR an Event, which are refered as `customizable`.
+`Custom attributes` can be associated with a User OR an Event, which are refered as `customizable`.
-They can also be linked to a global attribute
+They can also be linked to a `global attribute`

 - name
 - value
-- required
+- required : Determines if a user needs to provide a value for this attribute
-- customizable
+- customizable : A user or an event
 - global_attribute (is optional)

 ## How to use this code :

-This code is meant to be use with actors, which are services, do perform actions
+This code is meant to be use with actors, which are services, to perform actions

 ### Admin manages the global User custom attributes